OpenFn/docs/docs/manage-projects/collaboration.md

 :::note

-A project can have exactly _one_ owner and you will not be able to assign an owner role to a collaborator.
+A project can have exactly _one_ owner and you will not be able to assign an owner role to another collaborator.

 :::

 ### Removing a collaborator

-To remove a collaborator from a project, a collaborator owner, editor or admin can click the `Remove Collaborator` button on the `Collaboration` page in the project `Settings` and confirm the removal through the pop up window.
+To remove a collaborator from a project, a collaborator owner or admin can click the `Remove Collaborator` button on the `Collaboration` page and confirm the removal through the pop up window.
 The owner of a project cannot be removed.